yicheng-w/Marginalia/README.md

 The front end is written with the help of [Materialize CSS](http://materializecss.com/)

-The javascript is written with the help of TODO
+The javascript is written with the help of Materialize and jQuery

 ###Demo